gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 .. code::

    #Adds the image with a relative path to the figure directory.
+   #Alt tag is nice to have if the image does not load correctly
    .. figure:: ../figures/general/RG_CCRI_Infrastructure_Overview.png
    :alt: RG CCRI Infrastructure Overview